Self-Guided Activities and In-Class Visits

 How many chaperones do we need?

-Ideally, we like to encourage a 1:5 adult to student ratio.
-We are flexible based on the resources you have available for your group.
+Ideally, we require a 1:5 adult to student ratio.
+We are flexible based on the resources that you have available for your group, but please contact us if you are unable to reach that ratio.
 If you have a surplus of chaperones that want to come along with the group, the more the merrier!
-We encourage you to bring as many as you feel is necessary to meet the needs of your specific group.

 What will we be doing during the educational visit on the refuge?